Nonverbal communication: Chronemics

+Essential components

+Nonverbal communication plays a crucial role in effectively transmitting messages.
+Beginning from birth and persisting throughout one's life, it undergoes a developmental progression encompassing three phases, ranging from initial dyadic exchanges to the integration of both verbal and nonverbal cues.
+With diverse functions, nonverbal communication acts as a substitute for verbal interaction in situations where verbalization is unnecessary or impossible.
+It adds clarity to communication by unveiling emotional states and articulating specific feelings.
+This is achieved through various nonverbal elements such as emblems, illustrators, regulators, adaptors, and vocalics.
+This system is shaped by component including paralinguistics, kinesics, tactile communication, and proxemics, influencing social, academic, and professional contexts.
+Despite frequently being overlooked, nonverbal cues possess the potential to convey up to 80% of a message, especially holding significance in interactions involving prelinguistic infants and individuals who have severe disabilities.
+The cultural nuances of these cues underscore the necessity for interpretation, emphasizing the contextual, signaling, and interpretative dimensions.

 Movement and body position

 Kinesics

 Kinesics is defined as movements, more specifically the study of our movements involving our hands, body, and face.
-This form of nonverbal communication is powerful in the messages it sends to those witnessing them.
-The term was first coined by Ray Birdwhistell, who considered the term body language inaccurate and instead opted to explain it as nonverbal behaviors stemming from body movement.
+The term was coined by Ray Birdwhistell, who considered the term body language inaccurate and instead opted to explain it as nonverbal behaviors stemming from body movement.
 Research around this behavior provides some examples, such as someone casually smiling and leaning forward, as well as maintaining eye contact to radiate a non-dominating and intimate demeanor.
 In contrast, someone leaning back, a stoic facial expression, and no to little eye contact could emit an unfriendly and dominating demeanor.

 Additional research expresses that eye contact is an important part of nonverbal communication involved in kinesics, as longer and appropriate levels of eye contact give an individual credibility.
 The opposite is said for those who do not maintain eye contact, as they are likely to be deemed distrustful.
 More eye contact was also found to be related to higher levels of likability and believability from those people interacted with.
 A real-life example of this is through service workers, in a study it was found that those workers who welcomed customers with smiles seemed like warmer individuals than those who did not smile.
 Customers reported that those without smiles and open body movements, such as waving or handshaking, were lacking warmth and deemed less friendly.